 For some people, flip-flops are affordable go-to's for everyday wear, especially in warmer countries.
 As a result, worldwide, we consume vast amounts every year.
-In 2019, experts valued the global flip flop market at 18.59 billion US dollars3.
+In 2019, experts valued the global flip-flop market at 18.59 billion US dollars.

 Industry experts predict that the worldwide market value will rise with a CAGR of 4.2% and be worth 23.8 billion US dollars by 20252.
 Although the flip-flop industry is growing, investors and environment-conscious consumers have expressed concerns.
 We worry about pollution and ethical disposal.

-We don't want flip-flops to disappear from the footwear market, nor do we want to live in a world that they suffocate.
-Hence we should challenge the sustainability of traditional flip-flops, and with so many more sustainable choices available, the switch is easy.
+We don't want flip-flops to disappear from the footwear market, nor do we want to live in a world where they suffocate.
+Hence, we should challenge the sustainability of traditional flip-flops, and with so many more sustainable choices available, the switch is easy.

 Eco-friendly flip-flops are those that meet environmental standards of safety and sustainability.
 Producers make regular sandals or flip-flops from materials that are toxic to the environment.

-We also have to consider the strap, which is often nylon or plastic in traditional sandals.
+We also must consider the strap, often nylon or plastic, in traditional sandals.
 When choosing eco-friendly flip-flops, look for alternatives that will biodegrade, such as organic cotton.
 Some manufacturers might also feature recycled nylon or repurposed synthetics, an improvement over virgin materials.
 If the brand you are considering uses synthetic leather, make sure it's plant-based instead of plastic.

 The result is biodegradable flip-flops that won't end up washing around our shorelines for an eternity.

-Producers make eco-friendly flip-flops from recycled materials or virgin eco-friendly materials and natural fibers.
+Producers make environmentally friendly flip-flops from recycled materials, virgin sustainable materials, and natural fibers.
 Some of these materials are listed below:

-Further, you'll find in your search for the perfect eco-friendly flip flop a distinction between simply eco-friendly shoes and "vegan" shoes.
+Further, you'll find a distinction between simply eco-friendly shoes and "vegan" shoes in your search for the perfect planet-friendly flip-flop.
 Shoes made with fur, leather, and wool fit qualify as eco-friendly bill since they decompose in a landfill (providing the raw materials are ethically sourced).